Skip to Content

 • Bullitt – Fisherman’s Wharf, Russian Hill and Marina

-• Mrs Doubtfire – The house is located at 2640 Steiner Street in Pacific Heights
+• Mrs. Doubtfire – The house is located at 2640 Steiner Street in Pacific Heights

 9. Union Square Shopping

-You can find everything from plush designer to low key independent stores in and around the Union Square neighborhood.
+Union Square is San Francisco’s major shopping hub.
+You can find everything from plush designer boutiques to low key independent stores in and around the Union Square neighborhood.

 10. City Lights Bookstore

 City Lights is a landmark bookstore and publishing house located between Chinatown and North Beach in San Francisco.
+This quirky independent bookstore is exceptionally popular with locals and tourists alike.

-Even if you don’t need to buy a new book, it is still well worth taking a quick look around City Lights.
+You’ll climb narrow and creaky staircases as you walk through the maze of bookshelves covering every topic imaginable.
+Even if you don’t need to buy a new book, it’s still well worth taking a quick look around City Lights.
+Read more about City Lights Bookstore.

 Inside Ferry Building Marketplace tall curving roof with vendors selling goods